• Home

 Wrapping up the Galapagos Islands on a Budget

 The hotel rates were extremely reasonable compared to the exorbitant rates on the cruise ships.
-Though we did get a lot of overcast days, we had a few sunny ones as well and the temperatures were very mild.
-It was fairly cheap to get between islands, but of course, those inter-island crossings aren’t for everyone.
+And though we did get a lot of overcast days, we had a few sunny ones as well.
+And the temperatures were very mild.

-We definitely did miss out on a few places on the islands that only the cruise ships are allowed to visit (for example, Punta Pitt on Cristobal).
+We definitely did miss out on a few places on the islands that only the cruise ships are allowed to visit.
+For example, Punta Pitt on Cristobal.
 But, truly, I still feel like I had a terrific land-based Galapagos experience at a fraction of the price of a cruise ship.

 The Bottom Line: If you’re looking to see the Galapagos Islands on a budget, this is a great way to do it!